CSB5/driver_evaluation/README.md

 - **CNA_matrix.txt**
 	Matrix (column: sample ID, row: gene name) where a cell is equal to 1 if the gene is part of a focal amplification, -1 if the gene is part of a focal deletion, 0 otherwise
 - **normalized_expression_matrix.txt**
-	Matrix (column: sample ID, row: gene name) where a cell represents the normalized expression value obtained using DESeq
+	Matrix (column: sample ID, row: gene name) where a cell contains the normalized expression value obtained using DESeq
 - **differential_expression_matrix.txt**
-	Matrix (column: sample ID, row: gene name) where a cell represents the fold change obtained using DESeq by comparing each tumor to a set of normal samples (see [Bertrand et al, 2017])
+	Matrix (column: sample ID, row: gene name) where a cell contains the fold change obtained using DESeq by comparing each tumor to a set of normal samples (see [Bertrand et al, 2017])

 ### Predictions from 18 methods on 15 cancer types

 The .result files for the different methods are provided for each cancer type.
-They can be found in <EVALUATION_DATA_SET/RESULT> and are in the following unified format:
+They can be found in the directory EVALUATION_DATA_SET/RESULT and are in the following unified format:

 - **Gene_name:**     HUGO gene name